 The greater Christian community has observed much publicity regarding the Worldwide Church of God’s attempt to mainstream into Evangelical Protestantism these past several years.
-[Note: Worldwide Church of God changed their name in April 2009 in the United States to Grace Communion International.]
 Many dedicated Christian ministries have followed unfolding events through the writings of Ruth Tucker, Hank Hanegraaff and a select few who have been approached by the current administrators of the multi-million dollar WCG empire.
 As many would agree, the publicity regarding the WCG change has been most positive and effective, leaving few to question what is actually occurring within the tightly controlled organization.
 Few have the connections or ability to deeply research or investigate the validity of changes occurring within this sixty year old organization.
 While many Christians see this “historic” change (as Hank Hanegraaff often describes it) as real, it is a fact that the critical information regarding the entire story behind Worldwide Church of God has not been disseminated or considered.

 The face value acceptance of the WCG into the greater community is of major concern to thousands victimized by such a destructive force.
 That concern extends to honest Evangelical ministries and those yet to be approached by the WCG’s sophisticated system of deception.
 During these past few years many have been dazzled by the well orchestrated propaganda.
 Sincere Christians have been captivated by the doctrinal changes they read or hear about.
 Throughout this past decade major cults have maneuvered their way into the mainstream Christian arena and society in general.
 Their successes have increased their power while achieving significant inroads with their political agendas and financial pursuits.
 It is true that most cult educated Christians feel they would never succumb to manipulations generated by Jehovah’s Witnesses or Mormons.
 We must ask why then have some accepted and endorsed the relentless manipulations put forth by one of this century’s most destructive cults.
 Is the power of Jesus really behind this “historic event“?